Tom Hanagan, President of Four Wheel Campers, debuts the first production self-contained Four Wheel Camper complete with a shower.

 TCM: Was any storage lost in translation?

-It is possible to make a self contained Four Wheel Camper with significantly more room and storage, but you would have to build it for a flat bed truck.
-We have built flat bed Four Wheel Campers for speciality applications and for export to Australia, New Zealand, and England.
+It is possible to make a self-contained Four Wheel Camper with significantly more room and storage, but you would have to build it for a flat bed truck.
+We have built flat bed Four Wheel Campers for specialty applications and for export to Australia, New Zealand, and England.